beezwax/fmrest-ruby/README.md

 ```

 In case you don't want the ORM features (i.e. you only need authentication and
-response parsing, and are comfortable writing the API requests manually without
+JSON parsing, and are comfortable writing the API requests manually without the
-the ORM overhead) you can use the Faraday connection provided by `fmrest-core`.
+ORM overhead) you can use the Faraday connection provided by `fmrest-core`.
 See the [main document on using the base
 connection](docs/BaseConnectionUsage.md) for more.